SharksInOrbit/Solris-Satmor/content/(1) Wanderhome (Gates)/Items/Heavenblade.md

 #### Traits/Abilities
 - Can nullify magical effects
 - Can talk???
 - After [[(4) Session Four (Wanderhome 5-26-24)|Session Four]] it can now turn into a bow, a shitty screwdriver, a police siren, and a water hose.
 It must cycle through the forms in order.
-"Gift" from [[Bismuth Dragon]]
+"Gift" from [[Bigby the Big Bismuth Dragon]]
 ### Notes
 Slashing damage
 heavenly